-Those looking for health and wellness support need look no further than Live Well @HLS.
-They provide everything from relaxation exercises to chair massages to cooking classes over the course of the entire year.
+Those looking for health and wellness support need look no further than The Well through the Dean of Students' office.
+They provide everything from relaxation exercises to chair massages, along with a safe space for dialogue.

 Counseling and Mental Health Services (CAMHS) offers Harvard students comprehensive outpatient care for a wide variety of mental health concerns, such as anxiety, depression, stress/crisis management, transitional issues, grief, and eating, sexual or relationship concerns.